swarup-p/VSD_Physical_Design_Workshop/README.md

 	nspice `name_of_the_spice_deck_file`

-If an example of a CMOS Inveerter is considered then CMOS robustness can be defined with SPICE simulation by determinig parameters such as
+If an example of a CMOS Inverter is considered then CMOS robustness can be defined with SPICE simulation by determinig parameters such as
   - Switching Threshold (Vm)
   - Rise time and Fall time